Understanding AWS Reserved Instances

 The Cost saved column gives you the amount saved to-date on this instance over On-Demand usage.
 The Utilization percentage and Wasted cost columns enable you to determine where you have unused or underused Reserved Instances.

 Sort on the State column to find active RIs, which are RIs that have not expired and are still in effect.
 If you see any active RIs that have less than 100% utilization, then you will want to make some changes to take advantage of the RI.
 You can:

-- Move On-Demand instances to the matching datacenter: Use the Analyze page to find On-demand instances that match the region, instance size, and operating system of the RI.
+- Move On-Demand instances to the matching datacenter: Use the Instance Analyzer to find On-demand instances that match the region, instance size, and operating system of the RI.
 Use Cloud Management to move the instance to the availability zone that matches the RI.

 - Ask AWS to modify the availability zone or instance type of the RI: AWS allows you to request a modification of a RI.
 You can request a change to another availability zone in the same region, or to another instance size in the same family.
 When changing the instance size, you must maintain the same footprint (e.g. change an RI for one m3.large for one for two m3.mediums).